Mobvoi: TicWatch and TicWatch 2 Global Edition

-TicWatch is Mobvoi's first attempt at creating a smartwatch powered by their TicWear OS by Google operating system.
+TicWatch is Mobvoi's first attempt at creating a smartwatch powered by their TicWear operating system, a modified version of Google's Wear OS.
 TicWatch is compatible with Android and iOS devices.
 It can be used as a standalone fitness tracker and has built in GPS and heart rate sensor chipsets.
-TicWatch was initially introduced for the market in China.
-Ticwatch 2 Global Edition was later launched for the global users on Kickstarter.
-The version released in China features an eSim data connection.
+TicWatch was initially introduced to the market in China.
+A Ticwatch 2 Global Edition was later launched for the global users on Kickstarter.
+The version released in China features an eSIM data connection.
 This feature is removed from the Global Edition due to complications with cellular partners.
 The Kickstarter raised over 2 million dollars in funding.

 TicWatch S and E

 The TicWatch S and E models are Mobvoi's second attempt at crowdfunding a smartwatch device on Kickstarter.
-The devices are powered by Google's Wear OS by Google 2.0 operating system instead of Mobvoi's Ticwear OS, making the models the company's first Wear OS by Google devices.
+The devices are powered by Wear OS 2.0 instead of Mobvoi's TicWear, making it the models the company's first device using Google's operating system.
 The Kickstarter raised over 3 million dollars with more than 19,000 backers.

 TicWatch Pro

-The TicWatch Pro was released in mid-2018 running Google's Wear OS by Google.
-It features a layered display, mixing an AMOLED and LCD screen to extend the battery life.
-It has two modes of operation.
-At "Smart Mode", the LCD is always on when wearing and the AMOLED activates for regular Wear OS by Google usage.
-This should give 2–5 days of battery life.
-At "Essential Mode", Wear OS by Google is shut down, and only the LCD is active, only featuring time, date, heart rate, steps and battery display.
-In this mode, up to 30 days of battery life is expected.
+The TicWatch Pro was released in mid-2018 running Google's Wear OS.
+It features a layered display, combining an AMOLED and LCD screen to extend the battery life.
+The watch offers two power-saving modes.
+In "Smart Mode", the LCD display is always enabled, only turning the AMOLED display on when awakened by the user.
+This mode provides with 2–5 days of battery life.
+In "Essential Mode", Wear OS is shut down, and only the LCD is active, only featuring time, date, heart rate, steps and battery display.
+In this mode, the device is expected to provide up to 30 days of battery life.

 The watch comes with NFC (supporting Google Pay), GPS or AGPS, accelerometer, gyro, magnetic sensor, PPG heart rate sensor, ambient light sensor and low latency off-body sensor.
 It is rated as IP68 water and dust resistance.

-In 2020 the TicWatch Pro was upgraded to the TicWatch Pro 2020, which retained most of the original model's specifications but doubled the RAM capacity to 1Gb, and added improved durability.
+In 2020 the TicWatch Pro was upgraded to the TicWatch Pro 2020, which retained most of the original model's specifications but doubled the RAM capacity to 1 GB, and added improved durability.
 In early 2021, a subsequent upgrade was released, the TicWatch Pro S, which again had a very similar specification to its predecessors, but featured improved sports and health tracking capabilities.
-An error in a press release given to the media led many to report that the storage capacity had been doubled to 8GB, but Mobvoi confirmed that this was not the case and the internal storage capacity remained at 4GB as on the two previous TicWatch Pro models.
+An error in a press release given to the media led many to report that the storage capacity had been doubled to 8 GB, but Mobvoi confirmed that this was not the case and the internal storage capacity remained at 4 GB as on the two previous TicWatch Pro models.